 Bogota Marriott Hotel has an excellent executive club lounge which is open 7 days a week, with a nice breakfast and good hors d’oeuvres in the evenings and a limit of 2 beverages per guest (alcoholic or non-alcoholic).

 Sheraton Bogota Hotel is a Rewards Category 3 Sheraton located next door to the Bogota Marriott Hotel, located in the new business center of Bogota in the Salitre section and near the airport, but in an unenviable location for tourists.
 If you are visiting Bogata for leisure, the JW Marriott is a much better choice for location.

-Sheraton Bogota Hotel has a decent executive club lounge on the 10th floor which is open 7 days a week, with a nice breakfast.
-The breakfast is better than average for a Sheraton and includes some hot Colombian dishes, like Calientado, Arroz con Pollo, which changes each day and made to order eggs.
-In the evening, there are meaty light bites including one hot item and complimentary beer and wine, limited to 2 drinks per person plus snacks, cookies and crackers, soft and hot drinks.
+Sheraton Bogota Hotel has a decent executive club lounge on the 10th floor, open 7 days a week, with a nice breakfast.
+The breakfast is better than average for a Sheraton and includes some hot Colombian dishes, like Calientado, Arroz con Pollo, which change each day, and made to order eggs.
+There are meaty light bites in the evening, including one hot item and complimentary beer and wine, limited to 2 drinks per person plus snacks, cookies and crackers, and soft and hot drinks.

 6. Hilton Bogota

 Find Hilton Bogota in the heart of the financial district and within walking distance to Zona Rosa, one of the city’s most prestigious neighbourhoods.
 Walk to the gourmet dining and entertainment of Zonas G and T, and get to El Dorado International Airport in just 25 minutes.
 This hotel also has a heated outdoor pool and a club lounge.

 Book an Executive room to get executive lounge access with breakfast and evening food.
 The evening food is noteworthy and filling with fresh fruit, veggies, main dishes (hot and cold), Bogota Beer, and dessert selections.